 The source: Deutsche diplomatisch-politische Korrespondenz, Nrs.
 164, 165, and 201 from 1941.

 German Perspectives on International Diplomacy

 9 October will go down in the history of this war as a date important for both military and political reasons.
 From the military perspective, the campaign in the East entered its final decisive phase.
 Bolshevism’s army, the numerically largest army in the world, is defeated or surrounded.
 The Soviet Union is no longer a military opponent.
-Germany’s back is free and all forces can now be focused on Great Britain.
+Germany’s back is secure and all forces can now be focused on Great Britain.
 Besides this military development, a new German-Turkish commercial treaty that has considerable political impact was signed on the same day.
 In it, Turkey announces that it wishes to be part of the new large economic territory that is developing today in Europe under Germany’s leadership.
 The German-Turkish agreement is long-term and significant expansion of previous agreements.
 That shows the confidence in the stability of the new European order on the part of a country that England has always seen as an ally.